Data Science Tableau

 a.
 Business Acumen

 One needs to have a complete understanding of the industry he/she is working in to know the problems faced by the organization.
-A data scientist needs to find which issues are critical and which aren’t and find new ways to leverage data.
+A data scientist needs to find out which issues are critical and which aren’t and find new ways to leverage data.

 b.
 Communication Skills